bitfocus/companion-module-socialstream-ninja/README.md

   - Close Poll action
   - Reset Poll action
   - Send Chat Message action
-  - Wailist Controls action, with options for selecting a winner, resetting, highlighting, and more
+  - Waitlist Controls action, with options for selecting a winner, resetting, highlighting, and more

 ### v1.0.0